spachava753/rollout/ARCHITECTURE.md

 type TaskLoader interface {
 	// LoadTask loads a single task from a filesystem.
 	// The fsys should be rooted at the task directory.
+	// For local filesystem tasks, LoadTask attempts to resolve the git commit SHA
+	// from the repository (or sets TaskGitCommitID to nil if not in a git repo).
 	LoadTask(ctx context.Context, fsys fs.FS) (*Task, error)

 	// ValidateTask validates a task's structure and configuration.